51³Ô¹Ïapp

 Membership of external committees

-Invited as [a permanent] observer and contributor to the ACI World Smart Sec Management Group since Jun 2021.
+Invited as observer and contributor to the ACI World Smart Sec Management Group since Jun 2021.

 Advisor for Artificial Intelligence to COLADCA, the International community of Risk Management and Security Industries and experts, with over 15 member countries and over 3000 individual members and international companies.
 Appointed 1st Feb 2019 to date.